-Five reasons I can’t answer the phone right now
+Here are five reasons your customers can’t answer the phone right now:

 Trying to sync up over the phone is hard enough when you’re in the same time zone – and even harder when one of you is hours ahead or behind.
-While a phone call requires synchronicity, a text will get the message across, regardless of jet lag.
+While a phone call requires back-and-forth schedule confirmations, a text will get the message across, regardless of jet lag.

-“(Texting) has even helped with the older generation that works full time,” the collections department at Missoula Federal Credit Union (a Zipwhip customer) reported.
-“They don’t have time to call or answer an email but they can take two seconds to shoot off a quick text.”
+“(Texting) has even helped with the older generation that works full time,” the collections department at Missoula Federal Credit Union reported.
+“They don’t have time to call or answer an email, but they can take two seconds to shoot off a quick text.”

 The Zipwhip app and texting service allows consumers to text businesses from their personal phones, and businesses to reply from any desktop computer or mobile device from their existing landline phone number.

 At the end of the day, texting is way more convenient than calling.
-That’s my opinion, and I know I’m not alone.
+That’s my opinion as a customer, and I know I’m not alone.
 We’re all consumers and we want to communicate in the way that’s most comfortable for us.
 In the 21st century, that’s via texting.